It’s party conference season and the rhetoric onslaught appears to have started rather early this year.

 Many moons ago, the technology didn’t exist to enable us to work whilst commuting.
 We worked in a world where we went to work and that was that.
 And I assume the argument is that those days were much better for our work-life balance.

 But how about looking at this from another angle?
-How about considering that staff who are enabled to work whilst commuting are actually more productive and don’t waste those hours, meaning they are able to leave their place of work earlier because technology allows them?
+How about considering that staff who are enabled to work whilst commuting are more productive and don’t waste those hours.
+This means that they can leave their place of work earlier because technology allows them?